California Red Fir

 Abies magnifica

-California red fir belongs to the high Sierra and Cascade peaks, reaching 125 to 200 feet at elevations where Pacific Northwest summers cool enough to match its needs.
+California red fir belongs to the high Sierra and southern Cascade peaks, reaching 125 to 200 feet at elevations between 5,000 and 9,000 feet.
 You recognize this tree by its thick, reddish-brown furrowed bark and stiff, upturned needles that gleam silver-green in sunlight.
-Few Puget Sound gardeners attempt it; those at higher elevations in the Cascades may see it wild in old-growth forest, though it rarely grows well in lowland cultivation.
+Few lowland gardeners attempt it; it grows well only at higher elevations within or near its native range and rarely succeeds in lowland cultivation.

-Red fir demands cool, humid air, well-drained gravelly loam, and part shade to full sun in maritime climates.
-The Puget Sound lowlands are generally too warm and dry unless you provide afternoon shade and consistent moisture.
-Watch for root diseases, needle blights, and the dreaded balsam woolly adelgid.
+Red fir demands cool, humid air, well-drained gravelly loam, and part shade to full sun.
+Lowland sites are generally too warm and dry unless you provide afternoon shade and consistent moisture.
+Watch for root diseases, needle blights, and the balsam woolly adelgid.
 This is a tree for mountain properties, not valley gardens; its slow growth and exacting requirements limit its landscape use outside its native habitat.

 Quick Facts